 If you get lucky and manage to catch a leprechaun you need to be smarter than him or else you will be easily tricked which can have damaging results, never take your eye off him or he will vanish.

-Many of an Irish man who thought he could out smart an Irish leprechaun had selected the three wishes and would either go insane trying to think of what to wish for or their wishes would back fire with something bad happening.
+Many of an Irish man who thought he could outsmart an Irish leprechaun had selected the three wishes and would either go insane trying to think of what to wish for or their wishes would backfire with something bad happening.

-Irish leprechauns are devious little creatures and will do anything to escape from man so they should never be trusted.
+Irish leprechauns are devious little creatures and will do anything to escape from a man so they should never be trusted.
 Some say angry leprechauns are more common than a friendly one but this is very untrue as Irish leprechauns are very friendly but tend to dislike humans who always seem to chase them for wishes and pots of gold.

-If you ever spot a leprechaun you may be better off to pass him by without taking notice, you can end up in more trouble than its worth if decide to chase them as the people of Ireland only know to well.
+If you ever spot a leprechaun you may be better off to pass him by without taking notice, you can end up in more trouble than its worth if decide to chase them as the people of Ireland only know too well.
 Unfortunately with cities in Ireland expanding the poor wee leprechauns are being driven further underground away from man, taking their rainbows with them.

 Last updated March 2, 2020.